 1.4. serving as archivist for the organization,

-Article VIII.
+Article IX.
 Finances

 Annual dues shall be assessed for membership in the organization.
 The Executive Board shall present adjustments to annual dues at the annual Business meetings.
 The Executive Board shall not increase the annual dues more than 10% a year without a vote of the membership.
 The Executive Board reserves the right to implement a system of partial reimbursement to members or their districts for expenses attendant to serving on the Executive Board.

-Article IX.
-Rules of Order
+Article X. Rules of Order